melissazhangyz/sta302paper1/README.md

-# sta302paper1
+# Crisis in Toronto
-This is a repo for my paper1 in STA302 course
+This is a statistical study about Persons in Crisis (PIC) calls for service attended (CFSA) among 158 neighborhoods in Toronto.